zulip/zulip-mobile/docs/architecture/react.md

 > [...])
 > is not subject to the shouldComponentUpdate method

+We also confirmed this behavior experimentally, in a 2020 version of `MessageList` which used `ThemeContext` to get the theme colors.
-Concretely, this means that our `MessageList` component updates (re-`render`s) when the theme changes, since it's a `ThemeContext` consumer, *even though its `shouldComponentUpdate` always returns `false`*.
-So far, this hasn't been a problem because the UI doesn't allow changing the theme while a `MessageList` is in the navigation stack.
+(Since 1ba871910, `MessageList` uses a transparent background and so doesn't need the theme; since 4fa2418b8 it doesn't mention `ThemeContext`.)
+That component re-`render`ed when the theme changed, *even though its `shouldComponentUpdate` always returned `false`*.
+This didn't cause a live problem because the UI doesn't allow changing the theme while a `MessageList` is in the navigation stack.
 If it were possible, it would be a concern: setting a short interval to automatically toggle the theme, we see that the message